jadejung06-sk/Python/flask_backend/flask_NameCard/templates/README.txt

-Astral by HTML5 UP
+Identity by HTML5 UP
-html5up.net | @ajlkn
+html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-First of its kind on H5U!
-Astral features a flat, minimalistic design, a fully animated interface (with noscript fallbacks), and styling for all basic page elements (including blockquotes, tables and lists).
-Enjoy!
+Just a fun little profile/card-style template I whipped up during a break between major projects.
+Minimal, responsive, and powered by Skel + Sass.
+Enjoy :)

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-(* = Not included)
+(* = not included)

-Feedback, bug reports, and comments are not only welcome, but strongly encouraged :)

 AJ
-aj@lkn.io | @ajlkn

-PS: Not sure how to get that contact form working?
-Give formspree.io a try (it's awesome).
+n33.co @n33co dribbble.com/n33

 Credits: